 Cohen has contributed to several Lonely Planet guide books, including the inaugural Lonely Planet Guide to Borneo and the ninth Lonely Planet Guide to Indonesia.
 Since the late 1980s Cohen has taught writing academically and to working professionals.
-Combining his experience in the classroom and corporate communications with his multicultural perspective, he developed Writing Camp, interactive seminars that help writers at every skill level communicate more effectively.
+Combining his experience in the classroom and corporate communications with his multicultural perspective, he developed Writing Clinic, interactive seminars that help writers at every skill level communicate more effectively.
 He has guest lectured at a number of institutions, including Columbia University, Brooklyn College and UNLV Singapore.

 Born Jewish and married to a Muslim princess, Cohen addresses religious and civic groups on “Muhammad Cohen’s Jewish Identity” and is a global advisor to New Foundations for Peace, building bridges between Muhammads and Cohens.